Does Blow Drying Damage Hair? - 7 Professional Tips on How to Dry Hair Without Damaging It

 Before you even think about turning on a blow dryer, prepping your hair is crucial.
 Here’s how to set your hair up for success:

-Gently towel dry: Instead of vigorously rubbing your hair with a towel, gently pat or squeeze out the excess moisture.
+Gently towel dry: Instead of vigorously rubbing your hair with a towel, gently squeeze out the excess moisture.
 Use a microfiber towel or an old cotton T-shirt to reduce friction and minimize frizz.
+Being gentle helps protect the delicate hair fibers from damage.

 Use a heat protectant: If you plan to use heat, a quality heat protectant spray or serum is a must.
-It acts as a barrier, reducing the chances of damage.
+Heat protectants are essential for shielding hair fibers from heat damage as they act as a barrier, reducing the chances of damage.

 Detangle cautiously: Use a wide-tooth comb to gently detangle your hair while it’s still damp, starting from the ends and working upward.
 This prevents unnecessary breakage.